 Here, we break down how to push yourself and your workouts to meet your individual goals.
-Consider this your guide to awesome strength-training results.
+Consider this your guide to strength-training.

 How Do You Build Muscle?

 Then, those tears heal, the muscle incorporates new structural and contractile proteins, coming back just slightly stronger and better able to handle even heavier loads.
 Eventually, the exercise that was once incredibly challenging becomes easy, and it’s time to increase the stress so that the process can happen again, and muscle growth continues.

 The best way to get started is to pick up a weight with which you can perform three sets of 10 reps for each exercise.
 So you’re lifting the weight 30 times, with a couple minutes of rest time between sets.